rickintveld/trade-copier/docs/INSTALLATION.md

 - **Solution:** Port already in use.
 Stop other services or change ROUTER_PORT in `router.rs`

 **Problem:** "Failed to send trade signal"
-- **Solution:** Check network connectivity, firewall rules, and slave IP addresses
+- **Solution:** Check network connectivity, firewall rules, and verify slave EA is connected to worker

 ### MetaTrader Issues